Temi-Tory/IPM_Working/Info_Prop_Framework_Project/src/Network-flow-algos/src/Algorithms/ReachabilityModuleRecurse_Maths.md

- The reachability algorithm is an exact probabilistic inference algorithm that
+ The reachability algorithm is an exact probabilistic  algorithm that
   solves:

   P(N) = Prior(N) × P(N receives ≥1 signal from sources | DAG network structure)